 Increasing Subscriber Engagement

 To promote interaction among audiences and subscribers, the best-performing publishers employ content strategy, social media engagement, offline events, videos, emails, newsletters, and site optimization.
 As a general rule, every audience engagement activity that occurs prior to the subscription should continue after the subscription.

-Some best practices for news paywalls according to Lenfest Institute for Journalism are listed below:
+Some best practices for a paywall according to Lenfest Institute for Journalism are listed below:

 1. Establishing a Focused Content Strategy

 Content strategies are vital in both engaging and retaining subscribers.
 While social virality appears to be promising, the opposite may be true — articles with fewer social shares or page views may be more popular with subscribers than with general audiences.

 The site recirculation technique allows publishers to develop more engaging interactions by evaluating how to best encourage a specific visitor to read the next piece.
 Recirculation is a real-time indicator that calculates how many people moved from one content piece on your website to another.
 Using this metric can help news publishers identify their audience’s behavior.

 3. Stay in touch with local content

 Publishers that produce more local (and non-wire-sourced) stories have higher subscription sales among the news publications analyzed.
 Defining the local news's distinctive value proposition may prove to work in favor of news publishers.